-Step four: Pour the whole thing into one or more jars with lids (mason jars are great).
+Step four: Pour the whole thing into one or more jars with lids (mason jars with plastic lids are great).
 Leave enough space in the jars so you can shake the contents.
-If the lid is metal, place a plastic baggie or piece of plastic over the top of the jar before putting on the lid, to keep the lid clean, since vinegar may eventually corrode the metal of the lid.
+If the lid is metal, place a plastic baggie or piece of plastic over the top of the jar before putting on the lid.
+Otherwise, the vinegar may corrode the metal of the lid.

 Step five: Screw on the lid and try shaking the jar.
 It should shake in a liquid way.
 It should not say, “Thump, thump,” which it will do if it’s too dry.
 It should say, “Slosh, slosh.”
 Add more vinegar if it is thumping.
 If necessary, use more jars.

-Step six: Place the jars in a cupboard, so they can be in the dark most of the time.
+Step six: Place the jars in a cupboard, so they can stay in the dark most of the time.
 You can tape paper over the glass if you can’t put the jars in a cupboard.
 Or drape the jars with a dishcloth – any means to keep the mixture out of the light.

 Step seven: Every day, preferably several times a day, shake the bottles.
 Add more vinegar if needed to keep them sloshing.

 Step eight: After 10 days to 2 weeks, the tonic will be ready to use.
 However, if someone is sick, go ahead and use it immediately.
 It just gets better and better while it soaks.

 1. You can strain it.
-Use a strainer lined with a cloth; then squeeze the cloth-wrapped vegetables to get the maximum liquid out of them.
+Use a strainer lined with a undyed or white cloth; then squeeze the cloth-wrapped vegetables to get the maximum liquid out of them.
 In that case, you can still eat the vegetable mash as well – for example, as a condiment for meat, or mixed into soup or stew.

 2. You can eat it, as is – a combination of mashed vegetables and liquid.

-4. You can add healthy sweetener, such as maple syrup or honey or elderberry syrup, and keep it in the refrigerator.
+5. You can add healthy sweetener, such as maple syrup or honey or elderberry syrup, and keep it in the refrigerator.

-5. You can start the tincture at a new moon and squeeze it out at a full moon
+6. You can start the tincture at a new moon and squeeze it out at a full moon.

 How it works: